mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 The latest version of the code is available from this repository.
 Just click the “Code” button to download the repository to a local directory (choose the “Download Zip” option then unzip the file you receive).
 The resulting EdgeLit_NTP_Clock-main directory is set up for PlatformIO, so you will have to do some re-arranging to use it with the Arduino IDE:
 - Move the main.cpp file from the src sub-directory to the main directory and rename it EdgeLit_NTP_Clock-main.ino.
   Ignore the warning that comes up.
-Changing the name is necessary.
+Changing the file's name and its extension is necessary.
 - Delete the src subdirectory.
 - Move the definitions.h and version.h files from the includes sub-directory to the main directory.
 Don't change the names.
 - You can delete the platformio.ini file if you want.